Ullapool: Culture

-Venues for music and the performing arts in Ullapool include the Macphail Center, which is located in the High School and includes a small theater, and The Ceilidh Place, a hotel, restaurant, and music venue which has previously held concerts by artists including Rab Noakes, Dick Gaughan, Kathleen MacInnes, and The Peatbog Faeries.
+Venues for music and the performing arts in Ullapool include the Macphail Centre, which is located in the High School and includes a small theatre, and The Ceilidh Place, a hotel, restaurant, and music venue which has previously held concerts by artists including Rab Noakes, Dick Gaughan, Kathleen MacInnes, and The Peatbog Faeries.
 The Ullapool Guitar Festival is also held annually in the village.

 An talla solais, an arts center, is located in the village, along with a swimming pool and fitness center, and several pubs, restaurants, and tourist accommodation facilities.
 The 19th, and final, Ullapool Book Festival was held in the village in May 2023.
 The Tall Ships visited Ullapool in July 2011, whilst sailing from Greenock to Lerwick.

 Ullapool was home to the shinty team Lochbroom Camanachd; however, the club has not completed a competitive fixture since 2015.

 Music

 Throughout the year there are many small fèisean and music festivals in the local halls and hotels, especially in the Ceilidh Place and the Arch Inn.
 The Ullapool Guitar Festival takes place in early October each year, attracting performers at several venues over the weekend.

 The Loopallu Festival, created by the American rock-grass band Hayseed Dixie and local promoter Robert Hicks in 2005, was well received and has become a major regional annual event, more than doubling the size of the village during the festival.
 In 2007 it attracted several bands including The Saw Doctors, Dreadzone and Franz Ferdinand headlining on the second night.
 There are also fringe events at local bars.
 The Pigeon Detectives have played the Village Hall.
 Amy MacDonald in 2008 and Paolo Nutini in 2007 both played the Ceilidh Place.
 Mumford & Sons have also played in Ullapool twice.
 The final festival took place in 2019.

 Since 2023, the village has hosted Scotland's "most remote club night", called baile/baile, which showcases local and national DJs.

 Ullapool has a local radio station called Lochbroom FM broadcasting on 102.2 and 96.8 FM and online, with programming provided mostly by Two Lochs Radio in Gairloch.